 This Procedures Manual is designed to assist the Chair and members of the Nominations Committee in carrying out their mandate to construct a slate of Board members for election at the OSCA Annual General Meeting (AGM) which is held on the first Tuesday in May each year.
 The Manual should be read in conjunction with the OSCA Policy on Nominations to the Board of Directors which was passed by the Board in 2000.
-The Policy sets out the membership and mandate of the Nominations Committee and is annexed to this document for ease of reference.
+The Policy sets out the membership and mandate of the Nominations Committee.

 - When the Board confirms the membership and chair of the committee, it should note any additional considerations it wishes the committee to take into account with respect to the composition of its recommended slate beyond those listed in the Policy on Nominations to the Board of Directors (Sec.
 2 of the Principles).
 These might include, for example, special skills the Board anticipates may be needed of Directors in the coming year.